 Installing a frameless shower door can significantly add to the appeal of your bathroom.
-They’re modern yet match most decorative themes.
+They’re modern, yet they match most decorative themes.
 Frameless glass doors can also make your bathroom appear more spacious.

 Beyond looks, there are several benefits—as well as a few drawbacks—to installing a frameless shower door.
 Here’s what you need to know.

 It may be surprising to hear, but frameless shower doors oftentimes last longer than alternative options.
 Why?
 The doors are manufactured with tempered glass (i.e., safety glass), and are chip-, crack-, and shatter-resistant.
 Look for frameless doors with thick, durable glass.
 Choose the right door and your bathroom upgrade will last a lifetime!

 Manufacturers offer several kinds of pre-cut frameless shower door sizes and styles.
 If you have a unique shower opening one can be custom designed for you.
 You want to get the size right, so be sure to measure your shower opening twice.
 It won’t seal out water if it’s not properly sized.

 Frameless shower doors are easy to keep clean.
 The smooth glass edge eliminates the frame, which is where mildew and grime collect.
 Tempered glass is naturally mold and mildew resistant, too.
 Most doors just need to be wiped down once a week with glass cleaner to prevent the build-up of scum.
 This will also keep your shower door looking newer, longer.

 While purchasing and installing a frameless shower door can be a larger investment than opting for other types of shower doors, you may be able to recoup some of the costs if you sell your home down the road.
 According to Remodeling’s 2018 Cost vs. Value Report, homeowners can recoup 70% of costs to remodel a bathroom in the U.S.